Becoming a Nurse in Illinois

 One viable career path for registered Illinois CNAs is that of a medication aide.
 If candidates hold current CNA licensure and have completed 2,000 hours of practice in the field, they may qualify for this role.
 Interested applicants will also have to pass the Medication Aide Certification Examination (MACE).
 Medication aides are valuable professionals who distribute medications and ensure that patients don't suffer any adverse reactions.

-How to Get a Licensed Practical Nurse (LPN) License in Illinois
+How To Get an LPN License in Illinois

-Licensed practical nurses, or LPNs, are medical professionals who perform their duties under a registered nurse, licensed physician or another supervisor.
+Licensed practical nurses, or LPNs, are medical professionals who perform their duties under a registered nurse, licensed physician, or another supervisor.
 They are required to complete training in nursing techniques in order to acquire the skills and knowledge necessary to work in a clinical setting.
-As such, Illinois LPN licensure is associated with a number of stringent requirements.
+This can be achieved through online nursing programs in Illinois.
+As such, the state's LPN licensure is associated with a number of stringent requirements.

-How to Get a Registered Nurse (RN) License in Illinois
+How To Get an RN License in Illinois

-Regardless of the licensure method an applicant is pursuing, an Illinois RN license application requires several accompanying documents: proof of graduation, verification of fingerprint processing and the remittance of an application fee.
+Regardless of the licensure method an applicant pursues, an Illinois RN license application requires several accompanying documents: proof of graduation from a nursing school in Illinois or an endorsement from another state, verification of fingerprint processing, and the remittance of an application fee.

 An Illinois RN license is valid for two years at a time.
 Renewal takes place every even-numbered year.
-It's also important to note that Illinois does not belong to the Nurse Licensure Compact (NLC), and anyone wishing to practice nursing in the state must obtain a nursing license specific to Illinois.
+It's also important to note that Illinois does not belong to the NLC, so anyone wishing to practice nursing in the state must obtain an RN license specific to Illinois.

-How to Get an Advanced Practice Nurse (APN) License in Illinois
+How To Get an APRN License in Illinois

 To become an advanced practice nurse, or APN, candidates must start with an Illinois nursing license that authorizes them to perform the duties of a registered nurse.
-This means that interested parties will have to acquire the education, experience and certifications of an RN first.
+This means that interested parties must first acquire the education, experience, and certifications of an RN.
 Because an APN employs more sophisticated diagnostic skills in performing their duties, this level of license has a few additional requirements.

-In addition to starting as an RN, an aspiring APN must hold a master's degree in nursing or higher and must be nationally certified in one of the following specialties: nurse midwife, nurse practitioner, registered nurse anesthetist, or clinical nurse specialist.
-An Illinois advanced practice nurse license also requires applicants to submit proof of graduation, an application fee and verification for any licenses obtained from another state.
-The Illinois nursing board has made its detailed application requirements available online for the benefit of aspiring APNs.
+In addition to starting as an RN, an aspiring APN must hold a master's degree in nursing — or higher — and must be nationally certified in one of the following specialties: nurse midwife, nurse practitioner, registered nurse anesthetist, or clinical nurse specialist.
+An Illinois advanced practice nurse license also requires applicants to submit proof of graduation, an application fee, and verification for any licenses obtained from another state.

-Because obtaining an APN license may take some time, applicants can be awarded a temporary permit to practice advanced nursing work while an application is still pending.
+Because obtaining an APN license may take some time, applicants receive a temporary permit to practice advanced nursing work while an application is pending.
 These temporary permits are typically valid for six months or until the final APN license is granted.
-Applications can be completed online at an applicant's convenience.
+An applicant can finish their application at their convenience.